apache/pekko-persistence-cassandra/CONTRIBUTING.md

     * Details 2
     * Details 3

-## Source style
+## Applying code style to the project

-pekko-persistence-cassandra uses [Scalafmt](https://scalameta.org/scalafmt/) to enforce some of the code style rules.
+The project uses [scalafmt](https://scalameta.org/scalafmt/) to ensure code quality which is automatically checked on every PR.
+If you would like to check for any potential code style problems locally you can run `sbt checkCodeStyle` and if you want to apply the code style then you can run `sbt applyCodeStyle`.

 ## Ignoring formatting commits in git blame